-- Promote a positive outlook regarding pupils with SEMH difficulties. - Eliminate prejudice towards pupils with SEMH difficulties. - Promote equal opportunities for pupils with SEMH difficulties. - Ensure all pupils with SEMH difficulties are identified and appropriately supported minimising the risk of SEMH difficulties escalating into physical harm.
+- Promote a positive outlook regarding pupils with SEMH difficulties. - Eliminate prejudice towards pupils with SEMH difficulties. - Promote equal opportunities for pupils with SEMH difficulties. - Ensure all pupils with SEMH difficulties are identified and appropriately supported minimising the risk of SEMH difficulties escalating into physical harm or emotional harm.